 The aim of this style of a tennis player is to close on the net as quickly as possible so that it puts pressure on their opponents to hit a good passing shot or lob, which leads to the opponent going for too much and making an error on their passing shot or lob.

 This article will look at some of the tactics and strategies you can employ when playing against a player who likes to approach the net at your local tennis club.

 5 Top Tips on How to Beat a Net Rusher in Tennis

 1. Don’t try to go for a Winner off your First Shot

 Going for a winner off the Net Rusher’s approach shot is probably the most common mistake I see recreational players make.

-If your aim is to hit a passing shot when a net rusher approaches the net, then instead of going for a winner off their approach shot, I would try to hit the ball as low as possible towards the feet of my opponent which will force them to hit up on the ball.
+If your aim is to hit a passing shot when your opponent approaches the net, then instead of going for a winner off their approach shot, I would try to hit the ball as low as possible toward the feet of my opponent which will force them to hit up on the ball.